Marion Burns: Personal life

-Burns married twice during her career.
-Her first marriage to actor Bruce MacFarlane ended in divorce.
-Her second marriage was in 1934 to actor Kane Richmond, though reports in January 1934 state that they had been married in secret in May 1933.
+Burns married twice, both times to actors.
+She first married, then divorced, Bruce MacFarlane.
+Her second marriage was in 1934 to Kane Richmond, though reports in January 1934 state that they had been married in secret in May 1933.
 Burns and Richmond had two daughters.

 Later years

 Burns eventually settled in Laguna Niguel, California, where she was living at the time of her death on December 22, 1993.